Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines

-To begin, we should first give another definition of $\mathcal{NP}$, which is similar to the official descriptions of the definition of $\mathcal{P}$ in \cite{Coo00} (i.e., Definition \ref{defP} above): \begin{definition} \end{definition}
+To begin, we first give another definition of $\mathcal{NP}$, which is similar in form to the official description of the definition of $\mathcal{P}$ in \cite{Coo00} (i.e., Definition \ref{defP} above): \begin{definition} \end{definition}

-Now, let us finish the last step of the task that we mentioned at the beginning of this subsection.
-0.2 cm \begin{proof} We need to show that Definition \ref{defaNP} is equivalent to Definition \ref{defNP} and to show the equivalence between Definition \ref{defaNP} and the definition of $\mathcal{NP}$ given in Section \ref{sec:preliminaries}.
+We now complete the last step of the task mentioned at the beginning of this subsection.
+0.2 cm \begin{proof} We need to show that Definition \ref{defaNP} is equivalent to Definition \ref{defNP} and that Definition \ref{defaNP} is equivalent to the definition of $\mathcal{NP}$ given in Section \ref{sec:preliminaries}.

-By a simple argument, it is clear that Definition \ref{defaNP} and the definition of $\mathcal{NP}$ given in Section \ref{sec:preliminaries} are equivalent.
+By a simple argument it is clear that Definition \ref{defaNP} and the definition of $\mathcal{NP}$ given in Section \ref{sec:preliminaries} are equivalent.
 We proceed as follows: